Rahidapriya/Library-Management-System/README.md

   * User can Read a book
   * Every user have different Borrowed books section

+  ## Tech Stack
+### Frontend
+- Developed using React and Vite for a fast and reactive user interface.
+### Styling
+- Tailwind CSS for utility-first styling.
+- Vanilla CSS for custom styling.
+### Backend
+- MongoDB for storing and managing pet data.
+- Firebase for authentication.

    - Live Link : [Click Here](https://id-8-a11.web.app/)
+   - Server Site Github Repository :[Click Here](https://github.com/Rahidapriya/Library-Management-System-Server-Site)